CsabaDu/CsabaDu.DynamicTestData/README.md

         _tempArgsCode.Value = null;
     }

-    // New: A disposable class that manages temporary ArgsCode overrides and restores the previous value when disposed. private sealed class DisposableMemento : IDisposable
+    // New: A disposable class that manages thread-safe temporary ArgsCode overrides and restores the previous value when disposed. private sealed class DisposableMemento : IDisposable
     {
         private readonly DynamicDataSource _dataSource;